brandhout/FTS-Flex-Ticket-System/README.md

 # ticketsysteem
-Ticketsystem made for pujre educational use.
+Ticketsystem made for pure educational use.